-Unfortunately for you, in 2017 good design is key to the success of any startup.
-However brilliant your idea or superlative your tech skills, you’re going to need some nice visuals to sell it to potential partners, clients and investors.
+Unfortunately for you, in 2017, good design is key to the success of any startup.
+However brilliant your idea or superlative your tech skills, you’re going to need some beautiful visuals to sell it to potential partners, clients and investors.

 So what’s a cash-strapped startup to do?
 In this post, we’ll round up some of the tools that can help you ‘cheat’ a little.

 There's no substitute for hiring a pro designer, of course.
 But hopefully, they’ll provide a temporary fix that helps get you to the stage where you're financially able to do so.

 Whether you’re designing a business card, stationery, a website homepage or an app mockup, good quality icons are key to giving your branding a professional look.
 And thankfully there’s a handy place to find a ton of great icons for free.

 Dedicated to 'creating, sharing and celebrating the world’s visual language’, the Noun Project lets you search its database of hundreds of thousands of professionally designed icons.
 And they’re all free to download and use under Creative Commons Attribution (as long as you properly credit the creator).

 Need stock photography?
 All photos on Pexels are licensed under the Creative Commons Zero (CC0) license.
 This means they’re entirely free to be used for any legal purpose, including commercial use.

 You can modify, copy and distribute the photos without asking for permission, and even attribution isn’t required.
 The only restriction is that identifiable people may not appear in a bad light or in a way that they may find offensive unless they give their consent.

 Need to design a user interface?
 PSDDD is a great place to find free assets to help you, including web and mobile UI kits, wireframe templates, UX and style guide templates, icon sets, fonts, and mockup templates.
 It scours Dribbble, the online ‘show and tell’ community for designers, for reliable, high-quality resources and brings them together in one space.